-When the Founding Fathers wrote and ratified the Constitution, they were careful to ensure that the government did not abuse its power.
-The Founders separated powers among three branches of government: the legislative (law- making), the executive (law-enforcing), and the judicial (lawinterpreting) branches.
+When the Founding Fathers wrote and ratified the Constitution, they wanted to make sure that the government did not abuse its power.
+The Founders separated powers among three branches of government: the legislative (law- making), the executive (law-enforcing), and the judicial (law-interpreting) branches.

-Take a tour of the Constitution Center website below and learn how the Founding Fathers divided our branches: https://constitutioncenter.org/learn/hallpass/separation-of-powers
+Take a tour of the Constitution Center website to see how the Founding Fathers divided our branches: https://constitutioncenter.org/learn/hall-pass/separation-of-powers

-- What are the powers that each branch holds? - How are checks and balances used to control power among the branches?
+- What are the powers that each branch has? - How can they check each other's powers?